How Coaches Can Work in NDIS

 Do coaches need to be register providers in the NDIS?
 The short answer is no, but there are differences in how you can work within the NDIS based on whether you register as a provider or not.

-If you register as a provider, you have scope to work with clients whose plans are managed in any of the three ways noted above – so you have access to potentially more clients.
+If you register as a provider, you have scope to work with any clients as long as they have funding provided – so you have access to potentially more clients.

-If you decide not to register, you will only be able to work with clients who are self-managed, or some who are plan-managed if the plan manager is a registered provider.
+If you decide not to register, you will only be able to work with clients who are self-managed, or some who are plan managed.

 Areas a Coach Can Work in NDIS